-Twentieth-Century Progress
+Twentieth Century Progress

-Examples of the popular Craftsman bungalow and Period Revival style houses, including Tudor and Dutch Colonial variants, were built on remaining lots through the 1920s and 1930s, but apartment buildings, flats, and gasoline filling stations also infilled many lots.
-Beginning in the 1920s, gasoline companies and independent operators built stations at Cleveland and St. Anthony Avenues, at Prior and St. Anthony Avenues, and at Cleveland and Marshall Avenues.
-At the northwest corner of Merriam Park 1924, for example, E. A. Roeller built a filling station at 421 Avenue N. Cleveland (razed 1964).
+Although examples of the popular Craftsman bungalow and Period Revival style houses, including Tudor and Dutch Colonial variants, were built on remaining lots through the 1920s and 1930s.
+Apartment buildings, flats, and gasoline filling stations were the primary building types of the 1920s and 1930s.
+Beginning in the 1920s, gasoline companies and independent operators built stations at Cleveland and St. Anthony, at Prior and St. Anthony, and at Cleveland and Marshall Avenues.
+In 1924, for example, E.A.
+Roeller built a filling station at 421 Avenue N. Cleveland (razed 1964).
 Residential garages were added to rear lots in the 1920s and 1930s, with most accessed by the alleys provided in the 1882 plat.
 Clad in wood siding or stucco, with a hip or gable roof, the small buildings were typically designed as single-car.